vm7608/AI-Training-2/04_Generative_AI/01_Basic_LLMs/README.md

 ### **6.1.
 ROUGE (Recall-Oriented Understudy for Gissing Evaluation)**

 ROUGE is a set of metrics used for evaluating the quality of summaries.
-It compares the generated summary with one or more reference summaries and calculates precision, recall, and F1-score (Figure 4).
+It compares the generated summary with one or more reference summaries and calculates precision, recall, and F1-score.
 ROUGE scores provide insights into the summary generation capabilities of the language model.

 <p align="center">
   <img src="https://live.staticflickr.com/65535/53216054612_8e9fb4cbd1_o.png" >